 Erwinnia chrysanthemi.
-Transmission Electron Micrograph (TEM) of a single bacterium Erwinnia chrysanthemi.
+Coloured Transmission Electron Micrograph of the bacterium Erwinnia chrysanthemi.
 Long flagellae can be seen; shorter filaments known as pili are also visible on the cell wall.
-E.chrysanthemi is a Gram-negative rod- shaped bacillus bacteria of the Enterobacteriaceae group.
+E. chrysanthemi is a Gram-negative rod- shaped bacteria of the Enterobacteriaceae group.
 In nature, it causes vascular wilting in a wide range of plants.
 In the laboratory, this bacteria is grown for the enzyme L-asparaginase which it contains.
-The enzyme is extracted from E.chrysanthemi and purified as a drug for acute lymphoblastic leukaemia (ALL).
+The enzyme is extracted from E. chrysanthemi and purified as a drug for acute lymphoblastic leukaemia (ALL).
 ALL is a cancer of white blood cells found largely in children.
-Magnification: x65,000 at 8x10 inch size.
+Magnification: x24, 000 at 6x4.
+5cm size.

 Model release not required.
 Property release not required.